 Awards are available to support the creation of new works.
-Applications can be made by individuals or a collaboration of two or more practitioners who share creative control of a project.
+Applications may be made by individuals or on behalf of a collaboration of two or more artists sharing creative control of a project.

 Who Can Apply

-- Be a professional visual or craft artist or independent critic or curator, who has completed all basic training (not necessarily in academic institutions) and is not enrolled in full-time studies.
+- Be a professional visual or craft artist or independent critic or curator, who has completed all basic training (not necessarily in academic institutions).

 How to Apply